repobuddy/repobuddy/packages/jest/README.md

 and `/packages/jest/presets/ts` files.

 The `.../ts` export is needed to export the code and type correctly in TypeScript/JavaScript.
-The `.../ts/jest-preset` export is need by `jest` to work correctly in linux environment. and the `/packages/jest/presets/ts` is needed to work in Windows environment (or CJS).
+The `.../ts/jest-preset` export is need by `jest` to work correctly in Linux environment, and the `/packages/jest/presets/ts` is needed to work in Windows environment (or CJS).

 🤦